SaraSayed20017/Arabic_Stemmer/README.md

+Data used only for testing and can be replaced with any data.

 ############ReadData#############

 1-if data was text -> call read_doc and will return all elements (words,charachters and evrey thing) in the text document